-Group: Pineapple and piggery farmerLocation: Lat 24.081807, Long 92.000447Date:15 November 2022Participants: 15
+Group: Pineapple and piggery farmer Location: Lat 24.081807, Long 92.000447

-- Most of the farmers from Nalkata VC are engaged in Pineapple and Rubber cultivation. - Other than pineapple and rubber, Piggery farm is also considered to be profitable. - ESMF team interacted with few piggery farmers and understood that they follow all the protocols to maintain safety and hygiene of the pigs. - Pigfeed are procured from market by themselves. - The farmers have mentioned about the issues they regularly face in the farm.
-Some of the issues are vaccination of the pigs, Insurance of the farm, disease maintenance, and unavailability of medicines. - Pineapple is also grown by most of the households in Nalkata. - The grown pineapples are sold at local market and exported to Assam through retailer.
+- Most of the farmers from Nalkata VC are engaged in Pineapple and Rubber cultivation. - Other than pineapple and rubber, Piggery farm is also considered to be profitable. - ESMF preparation team interacted with few piggery farmers and understood that they follow all the protocols to maintain safety and hygiene of the pigs. - Pigfeed are procured from market by themselves. - The farmers have mentioned about the issues they regularly face in the farm.
+Some of the issues are vaccination of the pigs, Insurance of the farm, disease maintenance, and unavailability of medicines. - Pineapple is also grown by most of the households in Nalkata. - The grown pineapples are sold at local market and exported to Assam through retailer. - Areca nut is also grown in the area and found to be profitable.